 The partitions of Rzeczpospolita between 1772 and 1795 and the fall of the Polish-Litvian (Litva - authentic name of historical Lithuania) Commonwealth resulted in the territory of Rzeczpospolita becoming part of Austria, Prussia and Russia.
 Each of those countries had their own specific structure and laws concerning nobility and its heraldry which, eventually, seriously affected the status of the Polish-Litvian nobility as a whole.
 In theory, the invading Emperors of Austria and Russia, as well as the King of Prussia recognised and legalised all Polish coats of arms and treated their bearers as equal to the Austrian or German Ritter von (a hereditary Knight).
 However, at the same time, they tried to win over the more influential families by the conferring of titles, and through a process of registration, (taking away of privileges) of the landless and the poor nobility.
 According to the laws of nobility upheld in Russia, Prussia and Austria these groups of the Polish-Litvian nobility could not claim to be included in their ranks.
 Even though the partitioners created a new type of nobility, members of which came mostly from the ranks of public servants, first class officers and industrialists, (people who did not belong to the noble class in Rzeczpospolita in the first place), overall the numbers of nobility plummeted down.
 As a result, thousands of ancient (from German - Uradel) but impoverished knightly families had totally lost their noble status.
 In all, only about twenty percent of the pre-1795 Polish-Litvian nobility succeeded in registering.
 This proved to be the final blow given to the genealogy and heraldry of the Polish-Litvian nobility, from which it will probably never recover.

 According to a decree by the Governor General Chernyshev (1772) in order to register in the former Litvian provinces occupied by Russia after 1772, members of Litvian nobility had to prove their pedigree (in other words, to get a decree of district court - named vyvod, a proof of nobility).
 Required documentation included detailed genealogies, blazons of arms and other relevant materials.
 After examining the tabled documents such court would issue a verdict on inclusion into the nobility caste.
 If, in the process, the pedigree was approved, the court would issue a so called descend decree - letters patents which verified the rights of a particular person or a family to noble privileges and their right to bear arms.
-In 1785, the Russian Empress Catherina II ordered the preparation of separate and distinct genealogical archives for the nobility (GAN) or nobility register in all provinces of the Empire.
-Those archives (sometimes referred to as books) were divided into six categories - each corresponding to a different group of nobility:
+In 1785, the Russian Empress Catherina II ordered the preparation of separate and distinct noble genealogical archives (NGA) or nobility register in all provinces of the Empire.
+Those archives (sometimes referred to as books) were divided into six parts (categories) - each corresponding to a different group of nobility:

 1. untitled nobility by imperial letters - families unable to prove their noble pedigree dating more than a hundred years back;